 So,

-what is a check line?
+What is a check line?

 How check lines are used to check the accuracy of the framework?